dengithub-dev/node-docker-compose-containerization/README.md

 # node-docker-compose-containerization demo

-A presentation on how to containerize a node app using docker and docker compose
+A presentation on how to containerize a node app using docker and docker compose, and also an elaboration on using repositories with docker hub and simulation with play docker.

 ## Install the Dependencies